The Blacker the Berry (novel): Plot summary

 Intrigued by the cabaret, Emma Lou talks to the stage director about being in the dance chorus.
-He tells her plainly the girls are chosen in part for appearance, and notes they all have lighter skin than hers.
-She decides to look for a new place to live, hoping to meet "the right sort of people."
+He tells her plainly the girls are chosen in part for appearance and that they all have lighter skin than she does.
+She decides to look for a new place to live, hoping to meet "the right sort of people".

 One evening she goes to a casino, where she recognizes Alva.
-When she approaches him and asks if he remembers her, he politely acts like he does: he talks to her, dances with her, and even gives her his phone number.
+When she approaches him and asks if he remembers her, he politely acts like he does; he talks to her, dances with her, and even gives her his phone number.
 She calls him a couple of times before they make plans.
-Braxton is critical of Alva's seeing her, but he thinks, "She’s just as good as the rest, and you know what they say, ‘The Blacker the berry, the sweeter the juice.’"
+Braxton is critical of Alva's seeing her, but he thinks, "She's just as good as the rest, and you know what they say, 'The Blacker the berry, the sweeter the juice.'"